Speedbump-Bot/Speedbump/README.md

 # Speedbump
-A full-toolset moderation, filtering, and XP Discord bot.
+A full-toolset moderation, filtering, and utility Discord bot.